sammcj/check-renamed-files-action/README.md

 This action checks for renamed files between two git refs.

+## Assumptions

+*Lots*!
+I whipped this up to solve a specific use case in mind for checking if database migrations files on a PR were renamed from or older than on the main branch, but it wouldn't take much to adapt it for more generic cases - mostly some additional parasitisation of filters / regexes for file names.

+- For checkFileNameDates to work, the dates in the filenames much be of format VYYYY.MM.DD.NNNN__string, e.g. V2019.01.01.0000__some_string.sql

 ## Inputs

 - `head`: The first ref to check (defaults to origin/main).